PandaHugMonster/php-simputils/README.md

 `InitConfig` will be initialized.
 Basically switchable "plugins" or "extensions"

-There are 2 ways of specifying InitConfigs
+There are 2 ways of specifying InitConfigs.

-First method is to just provide an array with key-value pair of fields for the InitConfig.
+First method is just to provide an array with key-value pair of fields for the InitConfig.

 Like that: